imazen/resizer-web/content/docs/v4/plugins/defaultsettings.md

    <defaultsettings explicitSizeScaleMode="UpscaleCanvas" maxSizeScaleMode="UpscaleCanvas" />

-Hopefully this will help make everyone happy - feel free to contact me at support@imageresizing.net or [create an idea](http://resizer.uservoice.com) if you have ideas or suggestions, I'm always willing and eager to make the Image Resizer easier to understand and use.
+Hopefully this will help make everyone happy - feel free to contact me at support@imageresizing.net if you have ideas or suggestions, I'm always willing and eager to make the Image Resizer easier to understand and use.